sherifmagdy32/gaming_os_tweaker/README.md

 > Know that if you execute all the scripts, it will make your OS for games only, that is the focus.
 Dont expect to be usable for your everyday everything.

+> Do not blindly apply everything without even understanding what you are doing, I recommend checking each script before doing so.
+Some have comments about certain choices in them.

 > It will NOT leave your OS secure, because it remove and disable a lot of features in favor of performance.
 You need your good sense and just play games safely, like the ones installed by clients, e.g., steam, battle.net, etc..
 Although I left some security options in [scripts/optional_helpers/install_apps.cmd](/scripts/optional_helpers/install_apps.cmd) in the security section.

 ---